The self-care guide to V-Day

-Valentine’s Day might be about celebrating romantic love in the traditional sense, but it has now become more inclusive than ever before.
+Valentine’s Day might be about celebrating romantic love in the traditional sense, but it has become more inclusive.
 Rather than showering your partner, friends, and family with affection and gifts, why not spend the day pampering yourself?
 Here’s how to do just that.

 Self-care is not all bubble baths

 Pampering yourself is about engaging in self-care.
 While most people envision luxurious bubble baths and champagne, self-care is more complicated than that.
-Research shows that those who are more self-compassionate tend to eat better, exercise more, feel more rested, and stress out less.
+Research shows that more self-compassionate people tend to eat better, exercise more, feel more rested, and stress out less.
 Other reasons to pamper yourself this Valentine’s Day include:

 Women who are kind to themselves tend to have better body image and healthier eating habits than those who are more critical of themselves.